finos/datahelix/docs/GettingStarted.md

 Running the profile now gives a random list of usernames and first names.

 ```
-username,name
+username,firstname
-tsd,Jorgie MARTIN
+tsd,Jorgie
-wkbnohgmt,Murray THOMSON
+wkbnohgmt,Murray
-fzenkosi,Ruairi GRAY
+fzenkosi,Ruairi
-x,Jacob SMITH
+x,Jacob
-kagg,Kiera PATERSON
+kagg,Kiera
-jy,Lucie MASON
+jy,Lucie
 [...]
 ```

-This is looking good but now we will want to add some more fields to get some more interesting data.
+This is looking good, but now we want to add some more fields to get some more interesting data.

 First we'll expand the example profile to add a new `age` field, a not-null integer in the range 1-99: